mulcibre/Plethora-Technical-Exercise/Readme.md

 Why was a convex hull not used?
 The geometries of parts considered in this exercise, as well as most 2D parts in general, simply don't contain enough data to make the rotation step computationally stressful.
 For far more complex parts, and especially 3-dimensional parts, a convex hull step could dramatically limit the data space to only what is needed to generate the bounding shape.
 Furthermore, the best convex hull algorithms run in O(nlogn) due to the need of a sorted array of points.
 By comparison, the rotate and get limits algorithm runs in O(hn) where h is the number of rotations to test.
 As a result, a convex hull step would only help in certain extreme cases.

 For determining the boundaries of arcs, this algorithm adds fencepoints for all arcs, whether they protrude from the bounding subset of the initial points or not.
 This is reasonable for parts with limited complexity, but in the worst case, where a part has many concave arcs, many unnecessary fencepoints will be generated.
 This is tolerable because fencepoint generation and point rotation are very fast algorithms, but it is still wasteful.
 To ameliorate this issue, an optimal bounding box could be determined for the initial points.
-Then, any arc whose radius is greater than the distance between it's center and an edge of the box would be fenced.
-This would easily eliminate holes for mounting, intruments, or controls, which would be entirely contained by the rest of the part.
+Then, any arc whose radius is greater than the distance between its center and an edge of the box would be fenced.
+This would easily eliminate holes for mounting, instruments, or controls, which would be entirely contained by the rest of the part.

 Plethora Technical Exercise
 ===